viresh-ratnakar/exolve/README.md

 ### Filler lines between clues
-Any line in a clues section (i.e., in `exolve-across`/`exolve-down`/`exolve-nodir`) that cannot be parsed as a clue is treated as a filler line.
+Any line in a clues section (i.e., in `exolve-across`/`exolve-down`/`exolve-nodir`) that cannot be parsed as a clue or hint is treated as a filler line.
 It is simply displayed in that position in the list of clues.
 It is an error to place a filler line after the last clue in a clues section.
 Filler lines can be used to demarcate sections within clues, if needed.
 Example: